rbxts-flamework/documentation/docs/modding/metadata.md

 ---

+### identifier
+This generates the `identifier` metadata which is a unique identifier that refers specifically to this class.

+This is only necessary on roblox-ts decorators as Flamework decorators automatically include this metadata.

 ### flamework:implements `string[]`
 :::info
 This metadata is required for lifecycle events.
 If you want to use lifecycle events, you must request this metadata.